spiral/docs/core/components.md

 ```php
 Container::removeBinding('Test'); //No more Test instance
 ```
-> You can use custom `SINGLETON` constant value, however in this case additional core binding are required.
+> You can use custom `SINGLETON` constant value, however in this case additional component binding are required.

 ## Convert existed class to Component
 You can convert existed class to become component by simply adding trait `Spiral\Core\Component\ComponentTrait`.